SAP-samples/btp-cap-genai-semantic-search/docs/tutorial/4-UI Component Configuration.md

     ```
 4. Once the application is running, check the console output for a message indicating the port number the application is listening on.
 You should see a line similar to:
     ```bash
-    Server listening on port 5000
+    Application router is listening on port: 5000#
     ```
     Replace `PORT` with the correct port number to access and test the application locally in the browser.
     ```url